sergedevillez/Andrew-Karpathy-s-Playlist/README.md

 - Statistical modeling : Process of using statistical methods to analyze and interpret data in order to make predictions or draw conclusions about a population based on a sample.
 - Monotonic function : Function that is either entirely non-increasing or non-decreasing over its domain.
 In other words, a monotonic function preserves the order of its input values.
 - Smoothing : Technique used to reduce noise or fluctuations in data, often by applying a mathematical function or algorithm to the data points.
 This is a fix that allow the model to not faces -inf loss when a single data point is mispredicted with high confidence.
+- Gradient-based optimization : Class of optimization algorithms that use the gradient of the loss function to update the model parameters in order to minimize the loss.
+Examples include Stochastic Gradient Descent (SGD), Adam, and RMSprop.
+- Softmax : Mathematical function that converts a vector of real numbers into a probability distribution.
+It is commonly used in the output layer of neural networks for multi-class classification problems.
+    - In others actual usage: Exponentiation of each element followed by normalization.

+### Second part
+- MLM or Multi Layered Model